yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 Please, note that we are talking about direct queries and not prepared statements, which are not the same at all.
 We'll give a word about prepared statements later on.

 By default, every direct query issued from mysqli to MySQL is buffered, this means that at the time you issue a ``mysqli_query()`` call, all the resultset is transmitted over the wire, back to PHP memory, and freed from the MySQL side.
-As the resultset resides on the PHP part, you can count it : ``mysqli_num_rows()``, and you can seek into it at any place : ``mysqli_data_seek()`` and you can issue another query() while the resultset is not freed yet.
+As the resultset resides on the PHP part, you can count it : ``mysqli_num_rows()``, you can seek into it at any place : ``mysqli_data_seek()`` and you can issue another query() while the resultset is not freed yet.
 Let's show an example :

 	$mysqli = mysqli_connect(/*...*/);